Bira/octopus-carnival/_drafts/lphr-knight-of-the-deep.md

 this land-monster, which is why he's at the big protest against him at the start of the campaign.

+## Description

+Arcturus is an obvious expy of Aquaman from Batman: The Brave and the Bold, and that's exactly what he looks like.
+You can make his hair brown instead of blond if you won't want a 100% exact match, but you should still take all your roleplaying cues from that version of Aquaman.

 ## Build Notes

-Arcturus is an obvious expy of Aquaman from Batman: The Brave and the Bold.
-He's a mix of the Wrestler and Martial Artist archetypes.
+Arcturus is a mix of the Wrestler and Martial Artist archetypes.
 The Wrestler first appeared in Pyramid #3/111.
 Art makes extensive use of the Fantastic Dungeon Grappling rules, as does the campaign he's in.

 He's an [Atlantean][1], which means he has no problem operating underwater.
 His fighting style works well both in and out of water: grab'em, and stab'em.
 That is, inflict a reasonable bunch of Control Points onto an enemy using Wrestling, and then stab them with his knife while spending as many CP as possible to boost the knife's damage dice.
-If there's no time to draw the knife, the damage dice from CP alone should let Art twist almost any opponent like a pretzel anyway.
+If there's no time to draw the knife, the damage dice from CP alone should let Art inflict some involuntary yoga on almost any opponent anyway.

 Character advancement is simple.
 More ST, more DR, higher combat skills, more attacks!
 Those can come from either straight up increases or Martial Artist and